Zilliqa/zilliqa-js/README.md

 # $GENESIS_PRIV_KEY - the private key used to run transaction-related tests
 # $GENESIS_ADDRESS - the address for the private key
 # HTTP_PROVIDER - the URL of the Zilliqa JSON-RPC server
+# MNEMONIC - the seed words of the wallet account used to run transaction-related tests
+# CHAIN_ID - the chain ID of the specified network
 vim .env

 # run all integration tests